azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 Now that you know more about working with **Nuclei Templates**, we can start exploring all *Community Templates* that already are available for you!.

-## Learn about Community-Powered Azure Nuclei Templates
+## Work with Community-Powered Azure Nuclei Templates

 ### Azure Cloud Config Review